All good things must come to an end, and all bad things must come to an end quickly.

-Any letter of resignation should begin with the date written and address of the company at hand.
-The date in which the letter is written is especially important, as you’ll be including your final date of employment in this letter later on.
+Any letter of resignation should begin with the date written and the address of the company at hand.
+The date on which the letter is written is especially important, as you’ll include your final employment date in this letter later.

-Having the date written listed at the top of your resignation letter serves as a reliable reference for when you notified management of this change.
-Should there be any unfortunate discrepancies about when your last day is, you can reference the letter as proof of your due diligence.
+Having the date written at the top of your resignation letter is a reliable reference for when you notified management of this change.
+Should there be any unfortunate discrepancies about your last day, you can reference the letter as proof of your due diligence.

 If you are writing a resignation email, the timestamp is already included.
 However, if you want the date to stand out as an important aspect of your resignation, feel free to include it in the body of the email.